Meyer4/betterputerOS/BetterPuterOS/src/README.md

 # BetterPuterOS Source

+This folder will contain the core source code for BetterPuterOS, including:

+- Kernel (planned)
+- Desktop environment (see `/desktop`)
+- Cloud integration (see `/cloud`)
-- Kernel: [planned]
+- Core applications

-- Desktop: See `/desktop`
-- Cloud: See `/cloud`
-- Apps: Coming soon
+**Note:**

-This is a placeholder for open-source development.
+Currently this is a placeholder for upcoming open-source development.
+Contributions and ideas are welcome!